Tushar-Chauhan-0311/Stone-Paper-Scissors-Game/README.md

-# Stone-Paper-Scissors-Game
+🪨📄✂️ Rock Paper Scissors Game
-This is a beginner-friendly Rock Paper Scissors game built using HTML, CSS, and JavaScript.
-It is a classic hand game usually played between two people, and this project is a digital version of it, where the user plays against the computer.
+This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.

+🎮 Features:
+Click-based gameplay using images (rock, paper, scissors).

+Random computer choices.

+Score tracking (you vs. computer).

+Instant result display with background color feedback.

+🚀 How to Play:
+Click on Rock, Paper, or Scissors.

+The computer randomly chooses its move.

+Result is shown instantly with updated score.

+🛠️ Technologies Used:
+HTML

+CSS

+JavaScript